 Vinegar is not just for salads and pickles!
-I have loved strawberries and balsamic vinegar together from the very minute I first tried it, but I do remember a lot of people being sceptical about the pairing a few years ago.
+I have loved strawberries and balsamic vinegar together from the very minute I first tried it, but I remember a lot of people being sceptical about the pairing.
 It’s definitely something that needs to be tasted to be believed.
 Luckily these days, the combination seems as common and unquestioningly good as salt and caramel, or peanut butter and chocolate.
 A good quality vinegar can elevate a humble strawberry from childhood snack to all grown up in an instant.

 The strawberries have been delicious so far this spring, and I’ve been eating them by the punnet full.
 I’ve been using them in my daily green smoothie, an afternoon snack, and sometimes even for dessert as well.
 Every recipe idea I come up with lately has seemed to be all about berries!
 But why not, they are one of my favourite foods, their season is short and they should be celebrated!